ericyangyu/ericyangyu.github.io/_pages/about.md

 - /about/
 - /about.html
 ---
-I am a Master's student in the Computer Science and Engineering Department at UC San Diego and a first-generation college student.
+I am a Master's student in the Computer Science and Engineering Department at UC San Diego and proudly a first-generation college student.
 My advisor, Professor [Sicun Gao](https://scungao.github.io/), and I are currently investigating the intersection of machine learning and optimization in decision and control problems.